Botanical Society of America Awards Recipients 2024

 Distinguished Fellow of the Botanical Society of America The "Distinguished Fellow of the Botanical Society of America" is the highest honor our Society bestows.
 Each year, the award committee solicits nominations, evaluates candidates, and selects those to receive an award.
 Awardees are chosen based on their outstanding contributions to the mission of our scientific Society.
 The committee identifies recipients who have demonstrated excellence in basic research, education, public policy, or who have provided exceptional service to the professional botanical community, or who may have made contributions to a combination of these categories.

-Dr. Steven Handel, Rutgers University
+Dr. Steven Neil Handel, Rutgers University

 |